labd/go-commercelayer-sdk/api/docs/GETAxerveGatewaysAxerveGatewayId200ResponseDataAttributes.md

 `func (o *GETAxerveGatewaysAxerveGatewayId200ResponseDataAttributes) UnsetLogin()`

 UnsetLogin ensures that no value is present for Login, not even an explicit nil
+### GetWebhookEndpointUrl

+`func (o *GETAxerveGatewaysAxerveGatewayId200ResponseDataAttributes) GetWebhookEndpointUrl() interface{}`

+GetWebhookEndpointUrl returns the WebhookEndpointUrl field if non-nil, zero value otherwise.

+### GetWebhookEndpointUrlOk

+`func (o *GETAxerveGatewaysAxerveGatewayId200ResponseDataAttributes) GetWebhookEndpointUrlOk() (*interface{}, bool)`

+GetWebhookEndpointUrlOk returns a tuple with the WebhookEndpointUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWebhookEndpointUrl

+`func (o *GETAxerveGatewaysAxerveGatewayId200ResponseDataAttributes) SetWebhookEndpointUrl(v interface{})`

+SetWebhookEndpointUrl sets WebhookEndpointUrl field to given value.

+### HasWebhookEndpointUrl

+`func (o *GETAxerveGatewaysAxerveGatewayId200ResponseDataAttributes) HasWebhookEndpointUrl() bool`

+HasWebhookEndpointUrl returns a boolean if a field has been set.

+### SetWebhookEndpointUrlNil

+`func (o *GETAxerveGatewaysAxerveGatewayId200ResponseDataAttributes) SetWebhookEndpointUrlNil(b bool)`

+ SetWebhookEndpointUrlNil sets the value for WebhookEndpointUrl to be an explicit nil

+### UnsetWebhookEndpointUrl
+`func (o *GETAxerveGatewaysAxerveGatewayId200ResponseDataAttributes) UnsetWebhookEndpointUrl()`

+UnsetWebhookEndpointUrl ensures that no value is present for WebhookEndpointUrl, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)